taostat/taostats-docs/docs/Bittensor/glossary.md

 next:
   description: ''
 ---
+# Alpha:

+Each subnet has a token corresponding to its symbol (alpha, beta, delta....).
+To generalise subnet tokens, they are referred to as alpha.

+Note [Liquid Alpha](#liquid-alpha)  is a different term.

+# Alpha in (aka Alpha pool, Alpha Reserve)

+The amount of alpha that is present in the liquidity pool.
+Depending on the context, this can also refer to the amount of alpha being added to a pool during a block.

+# Alpha out (aka Alpha outstanding, alpha staked)

+The amount of alpha that has been staked onto hotkeys.
+Alpha\_out can refer to\_all\_ of the alpha staked, or to the alpha being staked to a specific wallet.
+Examples: Subnet 37 has 4,000 alpha out.
+I have 100 alpha out staked from subnet 16.

+Alpha\_out can also refer to the amount of alpha being added to the hotkeys during a block.

+# Alpha Price:

+This is defined by the ratio of tao\_in/alpha\_in - the assets in the liquidity pool.

 # Coldkey:

 The main key for a Bittensor wallet.
 Used to transfer, buy, sell, and stake/delegate tao.

 # Commit Reveal:

 Bittensor's approach to address [weight copying](#weight-copying).
 A process where validators encrypt their weights for a given period - prevening weight copiers from reading their weights immediately.

 # Consensus